ansys/pyansys-dev-guide/doc/source/coding-style/index.rst

 Coding Style
 ############

-Coding Style refers to the different rules defined in a software project which need to be followed when writing source code.
-These guidelines ensure that all the source code is going to look the same across the different files of the project.
+Coding style refers to the different rules defined in a software project that must be followed when writing source code.
+These rules ensure that all the source code will look the same across the different files of the project.

-The PyAnsys ecosystem is composed by multiple projects.
-To unify the coding style among all projects, this coding style guideline was devised.
+Because the PyAnsys ecosystem consists of many projects, coding style rules are critical to ensuring that the source code will look the same across different projects.

 PyAnsys libraries are expected to follow `PEP 8`_ and be consistent in style and formatting with the 'big three' data science libraries: `NumPy`_, `SciPy`_, and